team-friendo/signalboost/README.md

 cd signalboost
 ```

-###(2) Install dependancies
+### (2) Install dependancies

-To develop signalboost, you should make sure your local computer has the following programs installed:
+To develop Signalboost you should make sure your local computer has the following programs installed:

 * make (you probably have this. check with `which make`. if you get output: you have it!)
 * docker CE